JLSecOps/JLcyberfortress/scripts/Python concepts from module 1.md

 Negates a given condition so that it evaluates to False if the condition is True and to True if it is False

 	if not account\_status \== "removed"
-Evaluates to False if the value in the account\_status variable is equal to "removed" and evaluates to True if the value is the account\_status variable is not equal to "removed"
+Evaluates to False if the value in the account\_status variable is equal to "removed" and evaluates to True if the value in the account\_status variable is not equal to "removed"

 ## Iterative statements